-I’m originally from Ohio and have lived in Napa since 1966.
-I have one daughter, (a Sonoma State graduate) who lives near Santa Cruz, a cranky Bichon Frise', Sid, and a sweet, Siamese mix kitty.
+I’m originally from Ohio and have lived in Napa since I was 9 years old.
+I have one adult daughter (an NVC and Sonoma State graduate) who lives near Santa Cruz, a cranky Bichon Frise', Sid, and a sweet, Siamese mix kitty, Bo.
 I attended local schools including Irene Snow Elementary, Ridgeview Junior High, and Napa High School.
 I was not encouraged to attend college after high school, and in fact, had no interest in college whatsoever.
 Consequently, I didn’t end up taking a college class until I was 31 years old.
 Up to that time, I worked locally in restaurants as a waitperson and bartender and in catering.
 After turning 30, I realized that I didn't want to turn 40 and still be waiting tables.
 And I wanted my daughter, then four years old, to be proud of me.

 When I first came back to school (NVC) I thought I might like to enter the nursing program, but soon realized that nursing was not for me.
 As I started working on general education requirements, I was surprised to learn that I really loved mathematics, even though I had failed 8th grade algebra!
-As I continued to appreciate and value my own education, I decided to become a teacher so that I could support other people seeking their educational goals.
+As I continued to appreciate and value my own education, I decided to become a teacher so that I could help and support others seeking their educational goals.
 I had thought about being a teacher since I was in Mrs. Kulas’ 5th grade class at Snow School.
-She was an awesome teacher.
-The kind you remember all your life.
-I wanted to be just like her.
+She was an awesome teacher; the kind you remember all your life.
+I wanted to be just like her. :)

-After earning my AA degree from NVC, I transferred to Sonoma State where I earned my bachelors degree in mathematics with a concentration in statistics.
-Finally, I attended Cal State Hayward to earn my master’s degree in applied statistics.
+After earning my AA degree from NVC, I transferred to Sonoma State where I earned my bachelors degree in mathematics, with a concentration in statistics.
+Finally, I attended Cal State Hayward (East Bay) to earn my master’s degree in applied statistics.
 It took me ten years to complete my higher education.
-I’ve been teaching at NVC since 1997 and love my job.
-I have also taught part-time at Solano Community College and at College of Marin and have done a lot of tutoring over the years.
+I started teaching in 1997 and love my job.
+I taught part-time at NVC, Solano Community College, and College of Marin before getting a full-time position at NVC in 2000.

 The entire time I was a student, I was raising my daughter and working 2-3 jobs at a time.
 Having done this, in addtition to being an EOPS and Financial Aid recipient, I feel that I fully understand the complexity of the life of a community college student.
-If at any time you have questions about the college, a class or just need someone to talk to, my door is open.
+If at any time you have questions about the college, a class, or just need someone to talk to, my door is open.
 You’re never bothering me.
 My favorite part of my job is hanging out with and helping students.

-I sincerely hope that my classroom will provide a positive and satisfying learning experience for you.
+I sincerely hope that my classroom will provide a positive, challenging, and satisfying learning experience for you.